EduardRaducanu/EduardRaducanu/README.md

 [![Github Badge](https://img.shields.io/badge/-GitHub-grey?style=flat&logo=github&logoColor=white&link=https://github.com/EduardRaducanu/)](https://www.github.com/EduardRaducanu/)

 ### About me:
 Graduated from University of Politehnica in 2021, specializing in Industrial Engineering and Robotics.
-I am currently working on improving my skills as a Web Developer, a new-found passion I wish to dive in as much as possible, in order to create cool applications.
+I am currently working on improving my skills as a Web Developer, a new-found passion I wish to dive in as much as possible, in order to create useful applications and much more.

 ### 🚀 Skills: